JustinMa-Github/Web3IntegrationGuide/README.md

 # Suggested Order for Using These Demos
 1. Choose the demo that best fits your project: ReactEthWeb3, ReactEthEther or others.
 2. Run the demo by following the **How to Run** in each demo’s README.md.
-3. Test the six buttons to explore the features,if you are new to crypto, follow the **How toPlay** part in each demo’s README.md.
+3. Test the six buttons to explore the features,if you are new to crypto, follow the **How to Play** part in each demo’s README.md.
 4. Follow the **How to Recreate** part in each demo’s README.md to recreate the demo from scratch.

 If you can successfully recreate the demo from scratch, you'll have the skills to integrate any contract into your project.
 They are simply include additional functions and events, nothing more.